pakolalo/The_Shop/README.md

 ## Description

 This is a ecommerce website created on HTML, CSS & JavaScritp.
-This web site is on youtube i replied the code for myself and did a little changes.
+This web site is on youtube i replied the code for myself and did a few changes.
 If you want to see the original code, this is the link. https://www.youtube.com/watch?v=TvhnAGzvs7Y&t=0s

 ## Autor
 **dotWebdesign**